 For those who do need a Schengen visa, it is now valid in the three Baltic countries.
-The website of the Ministry of Foreign Affairs is www.vm.ee and it lists Estonian embassies around the world which can issue visas to people entering the Schengen area through Estonia.
+The website of the Ministry of Foreign Affairs lists Estonian embassies around the world that can issue visas to people entering the Schengen area through Estonia.
 It also lists foreign embassies based in Tallinn.

 From 1965 until 1988, Estonia’s sole link with the West was a twice-weekly ferry to Helsinki, yet it had daily flights to most of the then capitals of other Soviet republics.
 Now the situation is completely reversed, with minimal links east and an ever-increasing range of links to the West.
 Ferries go hourly to Helsinki and there are direct flights from Tallinn to most European countries.
 Bus routes link Estonia with Russia and with Latvia and some buses continue through Lithuania and Poland to western Europe.
 Trains operate daily from Tallinn to St Petersburg and to Moscow.

 Direct flights to Tallinn are operated by Air Baltic, easyJet and Ryanair from London’s Gatwick and Stansted airports.
 There are sometimes direct flights from Manchester and Edinburgh.
 Air Baltic also offer connections via Riga from London Gatwick and many European cities.

 Helsinki is often used as a gateway for travel to Estonia; Finnair have multiple flights a day to Tallinn so there will always be connections with their onward flights to Europe, America and Asia.
 SAS offers a similarly wide range of connections via Stockholm and Copenhagen, while Turkish Airlines has a daily flight to Istanbul with extensive onward connections to all major airports in Asia.
 Finnair had a daily flight to Tartu from Helsinki until early 2020, but it is likely to be restored during 2022.